bennfocus/feast-hive/README.md

 **Important: This project is still being developed and not ready for using yet, I am going make a first workable release in a couple of days.**

-**currently only supports `multiple insert` for uploading entity_df, which will be a little unefficient, going to provider another choice for users who are able to provider WebHDFS"*
+**currently only supports `multiple insert` for uploading entity_df, which will be a little unefficient, going to provider another choice for users who are able to provider WebHDFS**

 ## Quickstart